alfi899/alfi899/README.md

 - 👋 Hi, I’m @alfi899
 - 👀 I’m interested in Motorbikes and coding
 - 🌱 I’m currently learning computer science and flutter
+- More focus on Cyber-Security now
+- CTFtime @thenewteam